d8660091/react-popper/README.md

 </div>
 ```

 [**Storybook**](https://d8660091.github.io/react-popper/) - More usages, including specifying options, styles and nesting.
-You can also play with the compoennts by live editting the options and placements.
+You can also play with the components by live editing the options and placements.